Darahas1/Infosys-Image-Analyzer/README.md

     python app.py

 6. **Access the application**
-    Open your browser and navigate to http://localhost:5000
+    Open your browser and navigate to http://localhost:5000 (default url)

 ## 📁 Project Structure